CPAD2023/CPAD2023SecATeam13/README.md

 # GPTGEN-All in One AI Generator!

-GENGPT 💬 aims to be your go-to 🏄‍♀️ AI companion, seamlessly integrating into various aspects of your personal and professional life.
+GPTGEN 💬 aims to be your go-to 🏄‍♀️ AI companion, seamlessly integrating into various aspects of your personal and professional life.
 Whether you need assistance with coding 👩‍💻, language translation, or creative writing, GENGPT is your all-in-one AI generator 💫.

 ## API Reference